About the President

 “One of the most compelling reasons I was drawn to UBC was the depth and breadth of its academic research, and I am deeply committed to advancing that research by working collaboratively with some of the world’s leading scholars,” Ono says.

 As a professor of medicine and biology, Ono has worked at Harvard, Johns Hopkins, University College London, and Emory universities.
 He was also inducted by Johns Hopkins into its Society of Scholars, which honours former faculty who have gained distinction in their fields.
-He is also a Fellow of the Canadian Academy of Health Sciences.
+He has been inducted as a Fellow of the Royal Society of Chemistry, the Canadian Academy of Health Sciences, the American Association for the Advancement of Science and the National Academy of Inventors, USA.

 Ono’s research encompasses the immune system, eye inflammation and age-related macular degeneration – a leading cause of blindness.